wg-osr/walkerga.github.io/spells.md

 <ins>Range Philosophy</ins> :
 A human moves 30’ in a turn, so all ranges are in 30’ increment to ease calculation when playing without a grid.

 ###### The small words under a spell description are its spell words.
-You can mix and match the spell words you know to [create new spells](/2020/11/10/extra-rules#between-adventures).
+You can mix and match the spell words you know to [research new spells](/2020/11/10/extra-rules#between-adventures).